getodk/xforms-spec/_sections/40-body.md

 |---------------|------------------
 | `<label>`     | Child of a [form control](#body-elements) element, `<item>`, `<itemset>` or `<group>` used to display a label.
 Only 1 `<label>` per form control is properly supported but can be used in [multiple languages](#languages)).
 | `<hint>`      | Child of a [form control](#body-elements) element used to display a hint.
 Only 1 `<hint>` element per form control is properly supported but can be used in [multiple languages](#languages)).
-| `<output>`    | Child of a `<label>` or `<hint>` element used to display an instance value, inline, as part of the label, or hint stext.
+| `<output>`    | Child of a `<label>` or `<hint>` element used to display an instance value, inline, as part of the label, or hint text.
 | `<item>`      | Child of `<select>` or `<select1>` that defines an choice option.
 | `<itemset>`   | Child of `<select>` or `<select1>` that defines a list of choice options to be obtained elsewhere (from a [secondary instance](#secondary-instances)).
 | `<value>`     | Child of `<item>` or `<itemset>` that defines a choice value.

-Below is an example of a labels, an output, a hint, an itemset and value used together to define a form control:
+Below is an example of a label, an output, a hint, an itemset and value used together to define a form control:

 {% highlight xml %}
  <group ref="/data/loc">